raspberrypilearning/cress-egg-heads/README.md

 `raspistill –o test.jpg –t 5000`

 This will take a still image and save it to a file called `test.jpg` after a five second delay.
-The `–o` means output and the `–t` again means time.
+The `–o` means output and the `–t` means time.
 Here we’re specifying 5000 milliseconds or 5 seconds.

 If you now use the `ls` command you’ll see the file `test.jpg` is shown in the list.
 Clearly it would be too laborious for a person to sit in front of the Raspberry Pi for a whole week (day and night) running this command every hour.
 Fortunately there is a way to automate this process which will allow the Raspberry Pi to record the time lapse film completely unattended.